-The Endeavour Energy Network aggregate demand for the 2022/23 (2023) summer peaked at 3,909 MW at 17:45 on Monday 6th March 2023 corresponding to a temperature of 36.8°C at the same time.
-The maximum temperature recorded at North Richmond was 38.9°C on Sunday 19 March 2023 and peak demand on this day was 3,479 MW.
+The Endeavour Energy Network aggregate demand for the 2023/24 (2024) summer peaked at 3,917 MW at 18:00 on Thursday 29th February 2024 corresponding to a temperature of 35.7°C at the same time.
+The maximum temperature recorded at North Richmond was 43.3°C on Saturday 9 December 2023 and peak demand on this day was 3,779 MW.

-Figure 7 shows the time series of the daily maximum temperatures at Richmond and the peak demands on the Endeavour Energy network and NSW during the 2023 summer peak demand period.
+Figure 7 shows the time series of the daily maximum temperatures at Richmond and the peak demands on the Endeavour Energy network and NSW during the 2024 summer peak demand period.
+The Endeavour Energy peak demand of 3,917 MW is taken from the Endeavour Energy network assets level (an 'our network' view of the maximum demand on our assets) and the maximum demand aggregated at the Bulk Supply Point level is marginally higher with the inclusion of electrical system losses.